 The main roads, railway and the Odon river extend in the same direction between Villers Bocage and Caen.

-It is difficult country through which to plan an offensive, and its broken contours and abundance of cover made it at the time an almost perfect area for the defence.
+It is difficult country through which to plan and implement an offensive, and its broken contours and abundance of cover made it at the time an almost perfect area for the defence.
 SS-Brigadeführer und Generalmajor der Waffen-SS Kurt Meyer’s 12th SS Panzer Division 'Hitlerjugend' and parts of Generalleutnant Edgar Feuchtinger’s 21st Panzerdivision and Generalmajor Hyazinth Graf Strachwitz von Gross-Zauche und Camminetz’s Panzer-Lehr-Division had been holding this sector for nearly three weeks, and had a full appreciation of the terrain’s defensive advantages.
 The German infantry and machine gun positions had been chosen with great skill, and strengthened with wire entanglements ands minefields, and each major defensive position was supported by two or three armoured fighting vehicles and 88-mm (3.465-in) dual-role anti-aircraft and anti-tank guns sited in hidden positions but able to move to other positions if detected.

 If the VIII Corps had been allocated a difficult task for its first operation, so too had the XXX Corps as revealed by its experiences during its preliminary attack on 25 June.
 The task of capturing Juvigny, Vendes and Rauray had been allocated by the XXX Corps to the 49th Division, a formation which would be making its combat debut.
-An additional regiment of field guns and a battery of self-propelled anti-tank guns had been added to its artillery, and for this first day it could also call on the additional support from the VIII Corps, to its left, of five regiments of field artillery and part of two anti-aircraft brigades operating in the ground role.
+One additional regiment of field guns and one battery of self-propelled anti-tank guns had been added to its artillery, and for this first day it could also call on the additional support from the VIII Corps, to its left, of five regiments of field artillery and part of two anti-aircraft brigades operating in the ground role.

 The front to be attacked was held by the right of Panzer-Lehr-Division and the left of the 12th SS Panzerdivision, with between 60 and 80 88-mm (3.465-in) guns of General Wolfgang Pickert’s III Flakkorps in support.
 The units tackled most directly by the 49th Division were the 3/26th Panzergrenadierregiment and part of the 12th SS Panzerregiment of the 12th SS Panzerdivision.
 The German units had seen considerable combat in the period before the launch of 'Dauntless', but were still full of fight and in possession of well-prepared and carefully-sited defensive positions.